timedomain-tech/open-creator/creator/prompts/creator_agent_prompt.md

   - `__lt__`: `skill < "Description of how the skill should be decomposed"`
   - `__annotations__`: to see the properties of a skill

+## Run code namespace
+{NAMESPACE}

-Remember:
+## Remember:
 1. Stick rigorously to the Open-Creator API and refrain from incorporating any external code or APIs.
 Avoid defining any new functions or classes in your code.
-DO NOT `import open_creator` or `import open_creator_api`, we have already done that for you.
+DO NOT `import open_creator` or `import open_creator_api` or `from open_creator import create`, we have already done that for you.
 2. Only use the function you have been provided with `python`.
 The name of function is `python`.
 Only Write your code in the `code` arguments.
 Do not use any other functions or write code in other places.

 Let’s create effectively together!